goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** You may spend long days on writing unit tests to find out that you got only 20% system coverage
+❌ **Otherwise:** You may spend long days on writing unit tests to find out that you got only 20% system coverage

 <br/>